 I told her that she was her own worst enemy.
 She didn’t get what I was hinting at.
 So, I explained that she had the freedom to make the choice of when to use her accommodations, but her choice came at a pretty high cost, AND it could be avoided.

 I laid out a different scenario for this semester: use the accommodations for every test, for every class.

 I emphasized that she could make her own decision and I would respect it, but she would need to decide if the consequence was worth it.
+Waiting to use accommodations does have an impact and it did on her.
 So, we spent some time talking about the negative impact of her decision and what would happen if she chose to just use her accommodations for every test this semester.
 It’s just one semester, and she could decide at any time to make a different choice.